Teen Safe Driving Tips

 TIP: have your teen set their phone to Do not Disturb mode before they get behind the wheel.Don’t Speed

-Almost one-third of teen drivers involved in fatal crashes in 2017 were speeding, according to a study from NHTSA.
+31% of teen drivers (15-18 years old) involved in fatal crashes in 2020 were speeding, according to a study from NHTSA.
 Make sure your teen allows plenty of time to get where they are going to avoid being in a rush.
 Speeding eliminates the extra time necessary to react.
 Talk to your teen about reaction time – those few seconds could be lifesaving to avoid a crash.Limit Passengers

 What can be more fun than loading up a carload of friends and cruising?
 Extra passengers are a cause of distraction for inexperienced drivers.
 Emphasize to your teen that driving requires focus.
 Having a passenger in the car increases the likelihood of risky driving behavior, such as speeding or goofing off while driving.
 Limiting the number of passengers will help your driver maintain focus on the road.Don’t Drink or Do Drugs and Drive

 It is illegal to drink before the age of 21.
-However, in 2017, one on five fatal accidents involving teens involved alcohol.
+However, in 2020, 19% of the fatal accidents involving teens involved alcohol.
 Remind your teen that underage drinking is illegal and driving under the influence of any impairing substance – including illicit, over-the-counter, and prescription drugs – could have deadly consequences.
 Make sure your teen understands if they are lucky enough to survive a crash as an impaired driver, they will face the consequences of breaking the law: a possible trip to jail, the loss of driver’s license, and expenses such as court costs, fines, and insurance hikes.
 It could put academic eligibility, college acceptance, and scholarship awards at jeopardy as well.